LouiseSteward/learn/adult-hiv/text/quiz-02.md

 	-	Smoke as this helps to prevent chest infections
 	-	Avoid fruit
 5. People with HIV infection:
-	-	Rarely respond to antiretroviral treatment
+	-	Rarely respond to antiretroviral treatment (ART)
 	-	Should avoid regular exercise as this increases weight loss
 	-	Can be cured by herbal medicines
 	+	Benefit from a healthy lifestyle